I have a black-colored patch on my penis. What can be done about it?

 Answer:

 Let’s start with the first.
 Many men assume masturbation is wrong.
-I suspect that it is because it is a private thing that leads to strong feelings of pleasure, but more so because many use imagery of sexual scenes that are forbidden to get themselve sexually aroused.
+I suspect that it is because it is a private thing that leads to strong feelings of pleasure, but more so because many use imagery of sexual scenes that are forbidden to get themselves sexually aroused.
 The Bible doesn’t call masturbation, by itself, sinful.
 What it does call sinful is thinking about sinful acts and desiring them.
-For details see:
+For details, see:

 What you may be seeing on your penis is commonly called a birthmark.
-It is a section of skin that has more tiny blood vessels just below the surface and since the skin on your penis is so thin, you see them as a darker area.
+It is a section of skin that has more tiny blood vessels just below the surface, and since the skin on your penis is so thin, you see them as a darker area.
 Birthmarks tend to have a dark red color.